-However, it has been argued that the impact of shading is sometimes over-exaggerated, especially during the periods of maximum yield.
+It has been argued that the impact of shading is sometimes over-exaggerated, especially during the periods of maximum yield.
 Well-situated solar PV panels on a property at midday and during the summer should only be minimally affected by shading as the sun is high and directly above.

 With this in mind, shading is an obstacle for solar PV that needs to be considered and looked into by any potential consumer.
 The shading can come in many forms, can be seasonal and can be different depending on the objects that create the shade.
 It can often be overcome by taking action like avoiding the installation of panels on sections of roof likely to see shading, trimming trees or even considering a ground mounted system.

 A professional solar installer should be able to notify you of potential shade issues when visiting your home to quote you on an installation and will often carry out a shade analysis if they do install your system.
 But it is worth investigating yourself beforehand, taking into account the changing seasons for trees, shading from the property and surrounding properties chimneys, potential high-rise buildings being erected in the coming years that could restrict your solar system and anything else that could obscure your panels from the sun.